thiloho/archtika/README.md

 ## About

-archtika is a FLOSS, modern, performant and lightweight CMS (Content Mangement System) in the form of a web application.
-It allows you to easily create, manage and publish minimal, responsive and SEO friendly blogging and documentation websites with official, professionally designed templates.
+archtika is a FLOSS, modern, performant, lightweight and self-hosted CMS (Content Mangement System) in the form of a web application.
+It allows you to easily create, manage and publish minimal, responsive and SEO friendly blogging and documentation websites using the templates provided.
+Contributors can also be added to a website, allowing multiple people to work on a project.

-It is also possible to add contributors to your sites, which is very useful for larger projects where, for example, several people are constantly working on the documentation.

 ## How it works

 For the backend, PostgreSQL is used in combination with PostgREST to create a RESTful API.
 JSON web tokens along with row-level security control authentication and authorisation flows.

-The web application uses SvelteKit with SSR (Server Side Rendering) and Svelte version 5, currently in beta.
+The web application uses SvelteKit with SSR (Server Side Rendering) and Svelte version 5.

-NGINX is used to deploy the websites, serving the static site files from the `/var/www/archtika-websites` directory.
-The static files can be found in this directory via the path `<user_id>/<website_id>`, which is dynamically created by the web application.
+NGINX is used to deploy the websites, serving the static website files from the `/var/www/archtika-websites` directory.
+The website files are generated and written to this directory by the web application on the server side for preview and publishing.

 ## Virtual machine for local development